Robin Gibb: Personal life

 In 1968, Gibb married Molly Hullis, a secretary in Robert Stigwood's organisation.
 Not long before they were married they survived the Hither Green rail crash together.
 They had two children together, Spencer (b.
 1972) and Melissa (b.
 1974).
-The couple divorced in 1980 after years of living separate lives, with Gibb almost permanently in the US and Hullis remaining in the UK; she filed for divorce on 22 May 1980.
+The couple divorced in 1982 after years of living separate lives, with Gibb almost permanently in the US and Hullis remaining in the UK; she filed for divorce on 22 May 1980.
+The divorce became final in 1982.
 On 9 September 1983, Gibb was arrested and sentenced to 14 days in jail for speaking to the press about his previous marriage in breach of a court order.

 Gibb's second marriage, from 1985 until his death, was to Dwina Murphy, an author and artist.
 She is interested in the Druidry religion and is a follower of the neo-Hindu Brahma Kumaris movement.
 The couple had a son, Robin-John (known as RJ, b.
 21 January 1983).
 Robin-John's first major musical project was the Titanic Requiem (2012), written with Gibb and first performed at the Central Hall, Westminster, London, on 10 April 2012, by the Royal Philharmonic Orchestra and RSVP Voices.

-At 50 years of age, Gibb began an affair with his 25-year-old housekeeper, Claire Yang, that eight years later produced his fourth child, Snow Evelyn Robin Juliet Gibb, born 4 November 2008.
+At 50 years of age, Gibb began an affair with his 25-year-old housekeeper, Claire Yang, and eight years later, in 2008, had a fourth child with her.

 Gibb and his wife divided their time between their homes in Peel, Isle of Man, their mansion in Miami, Florida and their main residence in Thame, Oxfordshire.